Yashasvi-30/Maintain-Streak/README.md

 ---

-Detailed Working
+## Detailed Working

-How It Works
+### How It Works
-Triggering the Workflow:
+1. **Triggering the Workflow**:

-The GitHub Actions workflow is scheduled to run daily at a specified time.
-The schedule is defined using cron syntax in the daily-commit.yml file.
+   - The GitHub Actions workflow is scheduled to run daily at a specified time.
+The schedule is defined using cron syntax in the `daily-commit.yml` file.

-Generating the File:
+2. **Generating the File**:

-Each day, the workflow generates a new text file within the daily_commits directory.
+   - Each day, the workflow generates a new text file within the `daily_commits` directory.
 The file is named with the current date and contains the following information:
-Author name: Yashasvi Gupta
+     - Author name: Yashasvi Gupta
-Username: Yashasvi-30
+     - Username: Yashasvi-30
-Commit timestamp
+     - Commit timestamp

-Committing the File:
+3. **Committing the File**:

-After generating the file, the workflow commits it to the repository with a commit message that includes the current date and time.
+   - After generating the file, the workflow commits it to the repository with a commit message that includes the current date and time.

-Maintaining the Streak:
+4. **Maintaining the Streak**:

-By ensuring a new file is committed to the repository each day, the workflow helps maintain an active GitHub streak, showcasing consistent activity.
+   - By ensuring a new file is committed to the repository each day, the workflow helps maintain an active GitHub streak, showcasing consistent activity.

-Key Components
+### Key Components
-GitHub Actions Workflow:
+- **GitHub Actions Workflow**:

-The core of the automation is the GitHub Actions workflow defined in .github/workflows/daily-commit.yml.
+  - The core of the automation is the GitHub Actions workflow defined in `.github/workflows/daily-commit.yml`.
-It uses the following key actions: actions/checkout@v2: Checks out the repository. actions/setup-node@v2: Sets up the Node.js environment. actions/commit@v2: Commits the new file to the repository.
+  - It uses the following key actions:
+    - `actions/checkout@v2`: Checks out the repository.
+    - `actions/setup-node@v2`: Sets up the Node.js environment.
+    - `actions/commit@v2`: Commits the new file to the repository.

-Scheduled Cron Job:
+- **Scheduled Cron Job**:

-The workflow uses a cron schedule to trigger the daily job.
+  - The workflow uses a cron schedule to trigger the daily job.
 This ensures the automation runs at the same time each day, maintaining consistency.

+---

 ## Detailed Description